-Unless you’ve been living under a rock for the past year, you’ve thought at least briefly about what it would take for you to create online courses.
+Unless you’ve been living under a rock for the past year or two, there’s a good chance you’ve thought about what it would take for you to create awesome online courses.
+But maybe you’re stumped about where to start.

 Why am I going to create online courses?

-- To share your expertise, experience, or passion with the world – whether you’re starting with an email list or social media following or not.
-You’ve got something important for people to master together in an online course.
+- To share your expertise, experience, or passion with the world.
+Whether you’re starting with an email list or social media following or not, creating an online course can be a great way to share your expertise, experience, or passions.
+It’s a great way to bring people together to master something interesting.

-What isn’t so obvious when thinking about creating online courses today are a few additional–and I would argue, awesome–benefits of creating an online course:
+What isn’t so obvious when thinking about developing online courses today are a few additional, awesome benefits:

-- To meet and bring fascinating people together in a community mastering something interesting, where they can learn from each other and the community essentially runs itself.
+- To meet and bring fascinating people together in a community mastering something interesting.
+In a course community, your members can learn from each other in a community that essentially runs itself.
 (Talk about a win/win).

 - To generate more energy, joy, creativity, and passionate interactions in your own life and on your own entrepreneurial journey.
-Launching any kind of online business can be a grind, but when you create online courses surrounded by a thriving community, something magical happens.
-Mastering something together is the single best way to build quickly meaningful relationships.
+Launching any kind of online business can be a grind, but when you create awesome online courses surrounded by a thriving community, something magical happens: Your members quickly build meaningful relationships and quickly get closer to achieving their goals.

 How do I create an online course?

-To create an online course, it’s actually not so much about what you’re teaching, it’s about what your students or participants are learning when they join or purchase your online course.
+To create online training courses, it’s actually not so much about what you’re teaching.
+It’s about what your students or participants are learning when they join or purchase your online course.

-People learn most effectively in an online course when you create a journey to master something interesting together…as a community.
-What do I mean by this?
-I mean first combine a concept with actions and results (think class topics and homework assignments), and then offer all of it in a community of fellow students (or members).
+The best way to create an online course is to create a journey for your course members to master something interesting, together.
+What does that mean?
+It means combining a concept with actions and results—think class topics or homework assignments—then, offering all of it in a community of fellow students or members.

-To take this approach to creating online courses, start with three things:
+To take this approach to creating engaging online courses, start with three things:

 - A compelling topic